WaterlooATX/MelodyMap/git_workflow.md

 up in your pull request, so try and incorporate upstream changes as much as possible.

-You pick a file by `git add`ing it - you do not make commits during a rebase.
+When resolving conflicts, you will need to edit the appropriate files and `git add` them.
+However, you should not commit during the rebase process.
 Once you are done fixing conflicts for a specific commit, run:

 git rebase --continue